Monster0506/readlog/README.md

 # readlog

-readlog is a personal reading log.
 You send the bot a link by DM.
-The link appears on [monster0506.github.io/readlog](https://monster0506.github.io/readlog) with a title, an RSS entry, and a place in a weekly roundup.

-## How it works

-You send the bot a link by DM.
 The bot reads the page title, then writes a Markdown post into `_pages/`.
 The bot commits the post and pushes it to `main`.
 Each push makes GitHub Actions rebuild the RSS feeds and the static site, then deploy it to GitHub Pages.
 Every Monday, a separate workflow adds the past week's links to a roundup post and deploys again.

+## How it works

 1. **`bot/`** - A Discord client that watches DMs from one owner ID.
 When a message contains a link, the bot reads the title and writes a Markdown post under `_pages/`.
 The bot commits the post and pushes it to `main`.
 The bot adds an emoji to the message: a check mark for success, a warning sign for no title, or an X for failure.
 2. **`_pages/`** - The content of the site.
 Each post has TOML frontmatter (`+++ ... +++`) and a body.
 The `type` field is `link` for a single link or `roundup` for a weekly digest.